 Events, exhibitions, trade shows, and craft fairs are all ideal opportunities to present new products or collections.

-When you send your invitation, emails, postcards make sure that you announce what you will be launching.
+When you send your invitation, emails, and postcards make sure that you announce what you will be launching.
 What products or colours are new?
-What is special about it?
-What is the story you can tell about this new range?
+What is special about your new offerings?
+What is the story behind this new range?

-Want to find out how to create a collection that sells?
-Read this epic blog post on 8 steps to create a collection that sells.
+Do you want to find out how to create a collection that sells?
+Read this epic blog post with 8 steps to creating a collection that sells.

 Action 6: Update your email signature (5 minutes)